 When Fantastic Negrito emerged onto the music scene in 2015, he looked to all the world like a new, emerging artist.
-In fact the man born Xavier Dphrepaulezz—winner of that year’s Tiny Desk Contest for his song and video “Lost in a Crowd,” which showcase a sound that builds upon the blues, but didn’t conform to most people’s ideas about what blues should sound like—had been making music for quite a few years.
+In fact the man born Xavier Dphrepaulezz—winner of that year’s Tiny Desk Concert Contest for his song and video “Lost in a Crowd,” which showcase a sound that builds upon the blues, but didn’t conform to most people’s ideas about what blues should sound like—had been making music for a few years.

 Easily one of the current music scene’s most important artists, this physically damaged fifty-year-old man is responsible for some of our most intriguing music and lyrics.
 Without being preachy, Fantastic Negrito is an inspiring and thrilling presence both on record and onstage.